Smarts-Hub/documentation-center/src/content/docs/fancy-glow/installation.md

 ---
 title: Installation
-description: Understand how to install 0xBot
+description: Learn how to install FancyGlow
 ---